March Cultural Calendar Ideas

 Circle time area:

-Innovative Ideas Tammy at PGNFC has created fun and interactive games using dice for movement activities that involve Indigenous Language.
+Innovative Ideas Tammy at Little Cub has created fun and interactive games using dice for movement activities that involve Indigenous Language.

 She has kindly sent us the instructions to share for other programs to make their own dice games.

-Hi, my name is Tammy Teegee I am an ECE at the Aboriginal Head Start in Prince George B.C.
+Hi, my name is Tammy Teegee I am an ECE originally from the community of Takla Lake BC.

 I made the dice game by first ordering dice cubes from Ashley’s Pocket cubes, and they are also available on Amazon.ca under foam dice pocket.